The Tolerance Induction Program® (TIP)

 Tolerance Induction

-Using complex data analytics and statistics, your child will undergo tolerance induction for the proteins they are anaphylactic to.
+Using complex data analytics and statistics, you will undergo tolerance induction for the proteins you are anaphylactic to.
 The first dose is introduced in the Food Allergy Institute clinic, and every subsequent dose is administered at home.
-Passing every up-dose predicts your child's ability to pass the next up-dose, eventually leading to a full challenge pass.
+Passing every up-dose predicts your ability to pass the next up-dose, eventually leading to a full challenge pass.
 No guesswork is done here.
-Your child's data analysis predicts their path to success.
-Once a challenge is passed, your child will eat a maintenance dose of that food for a period of time until their blood work reveals tolerance.
+Your data analysis predicts your path to success.
+Once a challenge is passed, you will eat a maintenance dose of that food for a period of time until your blood work reveals tolerance.
 At this point, daily dosing will become less frequent.

 Remission

 Remission is achieved when all food allergens are moved to the tolerant column.
-This means your child will only have weekly maintenance dosing and can eat food safely whenever they want without restrictions or the need to read labels.
+This means you will only have weekly maintenance dosing and can eat food safely whenever you want without restrictions or the need to read labels.

 a typical day in TIP